Is the Observable Universe Consistent with the Cosmological Principle?: Tests of the FLRW metric

 where $r_\mathrm{s}$ is the radius of the sound horizon and $D(z)$ is the comoving distance defined in \eqref{eq:dL}, for FLRW $D(z) = (1+z)^{-1} d_\mathrm{L} = (1+z) d_\mathrm{A}$.
 One can then define the quantity

 which, if $\zeta(z) \neq 0$ for some redshift, does not only rule out FLRW, but a much larger class of cosmological spacetimes on the assumption that photons follow null geodesics and do not decay.
 See \cite{bib:Bengaly2022, bib:Renzi2022} for studies of the DDR.
 Note, the introduction of torsion is expected to lead to violations of both the curvature and DDR tests \cite{bib:Bolejko2020}.
 Within the context of cosmology, one way to do this is teleparallel gravity (see \cite{bib:Bahamonde2021} for an up-to-date review).
 A void or LTB model is also expected to lead to appreciable differences to the BAO feature \cite{bib:February2013},\footnote{See \cite{bib:Zumalacarregui2012} for an earlier study reporting stringent BAO constraints on LTB models in a geometric approximation that does not take into account the anisotropic growth of structure in void models.} which can be tested through future large scale surveys including SKAO and Euclid.
+When confronted with current data, LTB models have been largely unsuccessful in explaining Hubble tension \cite{bib:Kenworthy2019, bib:Camarena2022} and any contrast in mass density is well constrained \cite{bib:Camarena2021}.